Jeffrey Lagarias

-Jeffrey Clark Lagarias (born November 16, 1949, in Pittsburgh, Pennsylvania, United States) is a mathematician and professor at the University of Michigan.
+Jeffrey Clark Lagarias (born November 16, 1949) is a mathematician and professor at the University of Michigan.

 Education

 While in high school in 1966, Lagarias studied astronomy at the Summer Science Program.

 He completed an S.B. and S.M. in Mathematics at the Massachusetts Institute of Technology in 1972.
 The title of his thesis was "Evaluation of certain character sums".
 He was a Putnam Fellow at MIT in 1970.
 He received his Ph.D. in Mathematics from MIT for his thesis "The 4-part of the class group of a quadratic field", in 1974.
 His advisor for both his masters and Ph.D. was Harold Stark.

 Career

 In 1974, he joined AT&T Bell Laboratories and eventually became a member of technical staff.
 From 1995 to 2004, he was a Technology Consultant at AT&T Research Laboratories.
 In 2004, he moved to the University of Michigan as a professor of mathematics.